CAP’s team is dynamic and smart and fun -- and deeply committed to the fundamental value that college can change lives.

 Elena ArellanProgram Assistant

-Elena has found her passion for helping youth in the community to reach their academic and personal goals.
+Elena has found her passion for helping youth in the community reach their academic and personal goals.
+Having been born and raised in Pasadena, Elena has had firsthand experience with what this community can offer to its students.
 As a first-generation college graduate and a former PUSD student, the CAP program hits home.
-Elena would like to begin giving back to the community that helped mold the young, vibrant lady she is today.
-She would like to continue and inspire youth to broaden their academic paths to be successful in life-changing careers.
-She too would like to continue her path in pursuing higher education.
-Elena is a recent graduate of the University of Redlands and previously attended John Muir High School, where she regularly attended CAP.
+She graduated from John Muir High School in 2012, where she regularly attended CAP.
+Elena is a graduate from the University of Redlands where she received her B.A. in Sociology and Anthropology in 2016.
+She is proud to give back to the community that helped mold the young, vibrant woman she is today.
+Elena would like to continue inspiring youth to broaden their academic paths to be successful in life-changing careers.
+She is also looking forward to continuing her path in pursuing higher education.
+Elena is excited to work with such a great and supportive team as well as the students and parents in PUSD.
+She feels so blessed to be part of a passionate organization that has changed her life.